 “If you’re looking after your teeth, getting checked for cancer, and staying free of disease, you should have your own teeth for the rest of your life,” says Denis Kinane, BDS, PhD, dean of Penn Dental Medicine in Philadelphia.

 Loss of Enamel

-That’s your teeth’s hard outer shell.
+Enamel is your teeth’s hard outer shell.
 It wears away as you age.
-The loss of it makes teeth more prone to stains, pain, sensitivity, and other problems.
+The loss of it makes teeth more prone to stains, sensitivity, and other problems.

 Acid is the main culprit.
 It’s in sugar, fruit juices, and carbonated drinks — even sugar-free ones.
 “Acid dissolves enamel to a mild extent every day,” Kinane says.